iCliniq Logo

 Introduction:

-• Schizophrenia (a severe mental illness in which patients have an aberrant interpretation of reality).
+• Schizophrenia (a chronic mental illness in which patients have an aberrant interpretation of reality).

 • Schizoaffective disorder (a long-term mental illness characterized by schizophrenia-like symptoms and mood-related symptoms, such as mania and sadness).

-• Some personality disorders (these are groups of mental disorders characterized by rigid and unusual thought, feeling, and behavior patterns).
+• Some personality disorders are groups of mental disorders characterized by rigid and unusual thought, feeling, and behavior patterns.

-• Bipolar disorder (long-term mood disorder that results in abrupt changes in mood, energy, and behavior).
+• Bipolar disorder (a long-term mood disorder that results in abrupt changes in mood, energy, and behavior).

-Apart from these mental illnesses, psychosis can also be drug-induced and occur as a side effect of long-term intake of corticosteroids, which is usually given to treat autoimmune diseases like idiopathic thrombocytopenic purpura (ITP), systemic Lupus erythematosus (SLE), etc.
+Apart from these mental illnesses, psychosis can also be drug-induced and occur as a side effect of long-term intake of corticosteroids, which are usually given to treat autoimmune diseases like idiopathic thrombocytopenic purpura (ITP), systemic Lupus erythematosus (SLE), etc. Antipsychotic drugs are medicines that are used to treat a mental condition called psychosis.

 How Do Antipsychotic Medications Work?